-A throwback debut: DK Metcalf breaks Steve Largent’s rookie record in Seahawks’ victory over Bengals
+A throwback debut: DK Metcalf tops Steve Largent’s rookie record in Seahawks’ victory over Bengals

 From the Seahawks’ first offensive series, it was clear Metcalf — a 6-foot-4, 229-pound second-round pick out of Ole Miss — was going to be a signature piece of the game plan Sunday.

-Russell Wilson’s first pass was intended for Metcalf (incomplete), and his second pass was a six-yard completion to Metcalf on a third-down slant route (short of the first down).
+Russell Wilson’s first pass was intended for Metcalf (incomplete), and his second pass was a 6-yard completion to Metcalf on a third-down slant route (short of the first down).

-Wilson targeted Metcalf six times on Sunday.
+Wilson targeted Metcalf six times.
 Tyler Lockett was the only other wide receiver targeted (twice).
 Running back Chris Carson had six catches for 35 yards and one touchdown (on seven targets).

 “I thought DK was special,” Wilson said.
 “He fought for the football.
 He was special.
 It’s exciting for him to come in and make some great plays in the first game.”